queue-miscreant/vimcord/README.md

 - reply @ completion

 Todo:
+- temp buffer for messages
 - sign column tricks for private messages (display user connection status?)
 - sorting buffer

 - Syntax for discord markdown-like

 - Future
     - Multiple buffers: main accumulator, but can open one for each channel

+- Try using extmarks for usernames?